ktorio/ktor-documentation/topics/azure-app-service.md

 ## Prerequisites {id="prerequisites"}
 Before starting this tutorial, you will need the following:
 * An Azure account ([Free trial here](https://azure.microsoft.com/en-us/free/)).
-* The [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli) installed in your machine.
+* The [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli) installed on your machine.

 ## Create a sample application {id="create-sample-app"}